Dr. Kylie Anglin

 Dr. Eric Loken

 Dr. Eric Loken is an associate professor in the Research Methods, Measurement, and Evaluation program.
 He received his Ph.D. from Harvard University and studies advanced statistical modeling with applications to large scale educational testing.

 Dr. D. Betsy McCoach

-Dr. D. Betsy McCoach teaches courses in Structural Equation Modeling, Hierarchical Linear Modeling, Advanced Latent Variable Modeling, Instrument Design, Measurement Theory and Aplications, and Quantitative Research Methods.
+Dr. D. Betsy McCoach teaches courses in Structural Equation Modeling, Multilevel Modeling, Advanced Latent Variable Modeling, Instrument Design, Measurement Theory and Applications, and Quantitative Research Methods.
 Betsy has extensive experience in latent variable modeling, longitudinal data analysis, multilevel modeling, factor analysis, and instrument design.
 She has authored or co-authored over 100 peer-review journal articles and 25 book chapters.
 She has also published several books, including Introduction to Modern Modeling Methods (2022, Sage), Multilevel Modeling Methods with Introductory and Advanced Applications (2022, coedited with Ann O’Connell and Bethany Bell), Multilevel Modeling of Educational Data (2008, co-edited with Ann O’Connell) Instrument Development in the Affective Domain (2013, co-authored with Bob Gable).
-Betsy is the founder and conference chair of the Modern Modeling Methods (M3) conference.
+Betsy is the founder and conference chair of the Modern Modeling Methods (M3) conference, held annually at UCONN.
 Betsy serves as a co-principal investigator and lead research methodologist on several federally funded research grants, including the National Center for Research on Gifted Education.
-In 2023, she received the Distinguished Scholar award from NAGC.
+In 2022, she received the Distinguished Scholar award from NAGC.

 Dr. Bianca Montrosse-Moorhead